-Within an hour, Ezra had got the hang of riding a bike without stabilisers and I was extremely excited about doing family bike rides.
+Within an hour, Ezra had got the hang of riding a bike without stabilisers and I was extremely excited about doing family bike rides in the Peak District.

 Except, Arthur now had a Frog Bike 52 (his new bike with gears) and Ezra was on the hand-me-down that we purchased a year ago from a popular high-street retailer.
 Ezra started getting frustrated as he couldn’t keep up with Arthur, and as the bike was just a little bit too big for him, he was unable to get going and stop on his own.
 I would have to set him off, jump on my own bike to catch up, and then when he wanted to get off, I would speed ahead and jump off my own bike just in time to catch him.